Compressed Sensing with Upscaled Vector Approximate Message Passing: Warm-starting the CG algorithm in CG-VAMP

-As proved in \cite{CG_EP}, when the CG algorithm is initialized with $\bmu_t^0 = 0$ and under Assumptions 1-3, the dynamics of the resulting CG-EP algorithm can be defined through a 1D State Evolution (SE).
-However, when we utilize the initializations \eqref{eq:mu_init}-\eqref{eq:p_init}, but keep the same structure of $\xAB^t$ from Algorithm 1 with a single correction scalar $\gamma_A^{t,i[t]}$, CG-VAMP looses the SE property.
-To demonstrate this, first, we can sequentially apply the initializations \eqref{eq:mu_init}-\eqref{eq:p_init} to show that
+As presented in Section \ref{sec:CG_VAMP_LSL}, when the CG algorithm is initialized with $\bmu_A^{t,0} = \bzero_M$, the asymptotic dynamics of the resulting CG-EP algorithm can be defined through a 1D State Evolution (SE).
+However, when we use the initializations \eqref{eq:mu_init}-\eqref{eq:p_init} and keep the same structure of $\xAB^t$ from Algorithm 1 with a single correction scalar $\gamma_A^{t,i}$, the resulting CG-VAMP algorithm loses the SE property.
+To see this, first, we can sequentially apply the initializations \eqref{eq:mu_init}-\eqref{eq:p_init} to show that